Getting Started

 Step 7.
 Keep building community and sharing

 You don't have to do this alone.
-Our community is here to help you learn, share, and grow.
+The community is here to help you learn, share, and grow.

 • Share your creations or ideas